9 Awesome things to see and do whilst visiting Lisbon

 5. Pastel de Nata baking workshop

-Before I travel to any new destination, I no doubt will start with research, research, research.
-And if like me you’ve started reading up on Portugal, you would by now know that Portugal is BIG on pastries!
+Before I travel to any new destination, I no doubt will start with research, research, and some more research.
+And if like me you’ve started reading up on Portugal, you would by now know that Portugal is big on pastries and food in general!
 Just about every street corner has a pastry shop that sells all sorts of delicious sugary pastry delights.

-Without a doubt the most famous of these treats has to be the Pastel de Nata (or custard tarts in English).
+Without a doubt the most famous of these treats has to be the Pastel de Nata (or custard tarts in English), which is something you absolutely have to eat when visiting Lisbon!
 It is one of those things you just have to indulge in when visiting Portugal.
 Enjoying a warm out-the-oven pastel de nata whilst sipping an espresso coffee.
 Yum.

 Having had many friends & family members visit us from abroad, we’ve had more than our fair share of these tarts.
 But how many is too much, right?!
 So with this said, we happened to see an ad on Facebook for a Pastel De Nata baking workshop, and thought to ourselves, we might as well go check it out.